 What are the admissions guidelines?

 For students applying for the Adult Education Accelerated B.S., B.A., or A.A. degree programs, the following admission requirements apply:

 - At least 22 years of age

 - Five (5) years of relevant work experience

 - Applicants must submit an official high school transcript, or GED transcript, if they do not have an associate degree

 I do not have any college credits.
 Can I still apply?

-- College-level courses in which students earned a grade C or higher will be accepted in transfer from regionally accredited colleges and universities.
+College-level courses in which students earned a grade C or higher will be considered for transfer from regionally accredited colleges and universities.
 A maximum of 75 semester credits --which include CLEP, military credits, and life experience--may be transferred in.

 Can I gain college credit for work experience?

 Concordia College recognizes that adults have prior learning experiences that have produced significant learning opportunities.
 These experiences may be evaluated by means of a formalized petition process called “Validated Learning Experience” or VLE.